Happy Easter Everyone! Here’s a post from Easter 2008!

 Is that important?
 Absolutely!
 Is it really significant?
 Yes!

-In order to understand the significance of the folded napkin, you have to understand a little bit about Hebrew tradition of that day.
+In order to understand the significance of the folded napkin, you have to understand a little bit about the Hebrew tradition of that day.
 The folded napkin had to do with the Master and Servant, and every Jewish boy knew this tradition.
 When the servant set the dinner table for the master, he made sure that it was exactly the way the master wanted it.
-The table was furnished perfectly, and then the servant would wait, just out of sight, until the master had finished eating, and the servant would not dare touch that table, until the master was finished.
+The table was furnished perfectly, and then the servant would wait, just out of sight, until the master had finished eating, and the servant would not dare touch that table until the master was finished.
 Now if the master was done eating, he would rise from the table, wipe his fingers, his mouth, and clean his beard, and would wad up that napkin and toss it onto the table.
 The servant would then know to clear the table.
 For in those days, the wadded napkin meant, “I’m done”.
-But if the master got up from the table, and folded his napkin, and laid it beside his plate, the servant would not dare touch the table, because……
+But if the master got up from the table, folded his napkin, and laid it beside his plate, the servant would not dare touch the table, because……

 The folded napkin meant, “I’m coming back!”